peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0029:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Binary Tree Inorder Traversal.
 Memory Usage: 7.9 MB, less than 98.87% of C++ online submissions for Binary Tree Inorder Traversal.

+#0030:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Pascal's Triangle.
+Memory Usage: 6.4 MB, less than 86.99% of C++ online submissions for Pascal's Triangle.